What "How to Train Your Dragon" teaches us about our emotions

 But when we treat them like the enemy, they fight back.
 They intensify.
 It's like the Vikings and the dragons — the more they fought, the fiercer both sides became.

 Without these signals, we'd be lost.
-We wouldn't know what we need, what matters to us, or when something in our lives requires attention.
-The problem was never that we have these emotions — the problem is that we've been fighting the very thing that's trying to point us in the right direction.
+We wouldn't know what we need, what matters to us, or when something in our lives requires attention or action.
+The problem is that we've been fighting the very thing that's trying to point us in the right direction.

 Even when emotions show up in ways that feel overwhelming or outdated — when the anxiety is louder than the situation calls for, when the shame kicks in where it's no longer needed — the underlying signal still has something to tell us.
 The volume might be off, but the message is worth listening to.